Bunion (Hallux valgus) Doctor in Southfield, MI providing expert care to help you live pain free.

 - Inability to straighten or bend a toe due to stiffness.

 Recovery after surgery may take up to six months.
-A podiatrist near Wyandotte and Oak Park can give the right advice on this.
-Visit your foot and ankle doctor in Oak Park, Michigan for more information.
+A podiatrist near Wyandotte and Southfield can give the right advice on this.
+Visit your foot and ankle doctor in Southfield, Michigan for more information.
 The goal of surgery is to relieve pain or to do a realignment of the meta-tarso-phalangeal joint

 Wear shoes that fit well and have a wide toe box.
 This will help to prevent bunions from developing.